Personal data: New Zealand

 The twelve Information Privacy Principles of the Privacy Act 1993 apply.
+New Zealand enacted the Privacy Act in 2020 to promote and protect individual privacy.

 Switzerland

 The Federal Act on Data Protection of 19 June 1992 (in force since 1993) has set up a protection of privacy by prohibiting virtually any processing of personal data which is not expressly authorized by the data subjects.
 The protection is subject to the authority of the Federal Data Protection and Information Commissioner.

-Additionally, any person may ask in writing a company (managing data files) the correction or deletion of any personal data.
+Additionally, any person may ask in writing a company managing data files to correct or delete any personal data.
 The company must respond within thirty days.